yifeifang/cse481c/Lab-13:-Creating-Interactive-Visualizations-in-RViz-using-InteractiveMarkers.md

 - Look at Robot Web Tools's [online demo of interactive markers](http://robotwebtools.org/demos/im.html)
 - Look at the Code API.
 How do you erase a marker from the server?
 - How do you add a right-click menu to a marker?
+- Our demo responds to `InteractiveMarkerFeedback.BUTTON_CLICK` events.
+What other events are there?

 # Triggering Continued Robot Actions though InteractiveMarkers